U.S. History Lesson Plans and Resources

 The Date That Lives in Infamy: Pearl Harbor Lesson Plans

 Four lesson plans from the U.S. Navy Historical Center.
-For other lessons, see Pearl Harbor, Was the United States Ready for Pearl Harbor?, The Legacy of Pearl Harbor, and Remembering Pearl Harbor: The The USS Arizona Memorial.
+For other lesson plans and resources, see A Day of Infamy: Analyzing FDR's Pearl Harbor Speech, The First Typed Draft of Roosevelt's War Address, A Date Which Will Live in Infamy, Pearl Harbor and Remembering Pearl Harbor: The The USS Arizona Memorial.

 Documents Related to Churchill and FDR